 - 1. A minimum of 15 per cent of the total number of units provided in the development must be affordable, and a minimum of 15 per cent of each individual unit type must be affordable and rented at or below AMR for a minimum duration of 20 consecutive years.
-Furthermore, a minimum of five (5) affordable units must be provided in order for the project to qualify for the program.
-Note, the affordable units must be modest in size relative to industry norms, must have access to the same amenities as market units, and must be dispersed throughout the building such that the affordable units are not segregated, to the satisfaction of the City's approval authority. - The annual grant per affordable unit will be calculated based on the level of affordability provided and will apply for a duration of 20 years subject to the total yearly grant amount not exceeding 50 per cent of the incremental increase in the municipal portion of property taxes. - 3.
-The initial (year one) grant will be paid if the Owner or Authorized Agent have submitted a request and the following supporting documents by December 31 of the following year, for which the TIEG is being requested: - a.
-The eligible project is complete; - b.
+Furthermore, Aa minimum of five (5) affordable units must be provided in order for the project to qualify for the program.
+Note, the affordable units must be modest in size relative to industry norms, must have access to the same amenities as market units, and must be dispersed throughout the building such that the affordable units are not segregated, to the satisfaction of the City's approval authority. - 2.
+The annual grant per affordable unit will be calculated based on the level of affordability provided and will apply for a duration of 20 years subject to \(\pi\)the total yearly grant amount shall not exceeding 50 per cent of the incremental increase in the municipal portion of in property taxes.
+The annual grant per affordable unit will be calculated based on the level of affordability provided and will apply for a duration of 20 years. - 3.
+The initial (year one) grant will be paid annually once if the Owner or Authorized Agent have submitted a request and the following supporting documents by December 31 of the following year, for which the TIEG is being requested: - a.
+The eligible project is complete;

+- b.
 Final building inspections have taken place; - c.
 An Occupancy Permit has been issued; - d.
 All deficiencies have been addressed; - e.
 The property has been reassessed by the MPAC; - f.
-All assessment appeals relating to the value of the Lands, before the additional assessment or as to the additional assessment, have been filed and decided; - q.
+All assessment appeals relating to the value of the Lands, before the additional assessment or as to the additional assessment, have been filed and decided; - g.
 The new property taxes have been paid in full for the year; - h.
-Confirmation that the units provided are in accordance with the agreement; and - i.
+Confirmation that the units provided are in accordance with the proposal agreement; and - Confirmation that property taxes are paid in full and not in arrears.
 Confirmation that the affordable units were continuously occupied (with the exception of vacancies for brief periods to accommodate a change in tenancy or in extraordinary circumstances, at the discretion of the City's approval authority) during the year.